Meet the class of 2025...

 I am nervous about the fundraising.
 I know it will be a challenge and I do not want to let people down.
 I am thrilled to have an opportunity to help raise money to fund drug trials to help people.
 I view that as a huge responsibility that I take very seriously.
 I am nervous because I have less experience at fund raising, than I do at cycling.
 The unknown is always scary but I get the chance to face it.

-David Twog
+David Twoy

 I am riding Tour 21 to check off a huge bucket list / “dream come true” to see if i can accomplish the Tour as an average cyclist.